KomodoPlatform/Documentation.rst.old/docs/source/cc/book-jl/chapter07.rst

 ****************************
-Chapter 07 - rewards example
+Chapter 07 - Rewards Example
 ****************************

 The next CC contract in complexity is the rewards CC contract.
 This is designed to capture what most people like about masternodes, without anything else, ie. the rewards!